vercel/next.js/docs/advanced-features/react-18/streaming.md

 #### Styling

-The Next.js team is working on support for `styled-jsx` and CSS modules in streaming SSR.
+So far only `styled-jsx` is supported with streaming.
+The Next.js team is working on support for CSS modules and other CSS solutions in streaming SSR.
 Stay tuned for updates.

+Notice that for React Server Components, `styled-jsx` should be only placed in client components.